rails/rails/guides/source/constant_autoloading_and_reloading.md

 The idea of a parent namespace is at the core of the autoloading algorithms and helps explain and understand their motivation intuitively, but as you see that metaphor leaks easily.
-Given an edge case to reason about, take always into account the by "parent namespace" the guide means exactly that specific string derivation.
+Given an edge case to reason about, take always into account that by "parent namespace" the guide means exactly that specific string derivation.

 ### Loading Mechanism